Rotator Cuff Injury Treatment Provided by a Board-Certified Orthopedic Surgeon & Shoulder Specialist in Lafayette, LA

 What Are the Symptoms of a Rotator Cuff Tear?

 A hallmark sign of a rotator cuff tear is difficulty reaching overhead and/or away from your body.
 Other indications include shoulder pain, stiffness, and weakness.
 These symptoms may be severe and develop suddenly at the time of the injury, or they may start off mild and worsen over time.

-A rotator cuff injury can occur suddenly through trauma or gradually through wear and tear.
-An accurate diagnosis and prompt treatment are important because, when left untreated, a rotator cuff tear will typically worsen with continued activity.
-In addition to reviewing your medical history and performing a physical examination, Dr. Vizzi may order one or more imaging studies to evaluate your rotator cuff injury (X-rays can be performed on site at Dr. Vizzi’s office, and he can order CT or MRI scans as needed).
+If you suspect that you have a rotator cuff injury, you are welcome to consult with Peter D. Vizzi, MD, a board-certified orthopedic surgeon and shoulder specialist who practices in Lafayette, Louisiana.
+In addition to reviewing your medical history and performing a physical examination, Dr. Vizzi may order one or more imaging studies to evaluate your rotator cuff injury (X-rays can be performed on site at Dr. Vizzi’s office, and he may order MRI and CT scans as needed).

 Dr. Vizzi specializes in the latest repair techniques for rotator cuff tears.
 Depending on several factors, including the severity of your injury as well as your lifestyle and personal preferences, he can suggest an appropriate treatment plan to help alleviate your pain and improve your shoulder function.
 Some nonsurgical options include:

 - Rest and activity modifications – To minimize the strain on your injured shoulder, Dr. Vizzi may suggest that you temporarily avoid overhead lifting.
 However, he may encourage you to perform gentle, progressive range-of-motion exercises, which may include certain overhead movements, to help prevent the development of frozen shoulder due to immobility.
 Also, you may wear a sling to limit excessive motion and protect your injury as it heals.